carol-kangara/delani-studio/README.md

 *You  should the download bootstrap version 4.5 and above
 * You need to install vscode or atom or text editor
 ## Known Bugs
-My github webpage link is not working correctly and am working on it.
 Malichimp API is not working correctly but i am working on it.
 ## Technologies Used
 *css